Discovering the Public Art in Sydney’s Royal Botanic Garden

 This metal sculpture is also a favourite.
 This “seed” a copper sculpture shows folded palm fronds and sits near the main pond.
 There is a second seed nearby.

 Before European settlement, this foreshore was a mudflat.
-Seeds and flotsam were washed up by the waves.
+The waves washed seeds and flotsam up.
 Ships arrived on the tide in 1788 and crops were planted nearby soon afterwards.
 This area has been dedicated ever since to the introduction and propagation of plants reflecting the changing cultural and horticultural needs of the day.

 This sculpture is intended to symbolise an elemental form washed up by the tide, blown by the wind, eroded by water and laden with the potential for vigour and transformation.
 It began with the form of the palm above.